Do you support anonymous FTP?

 However, FTP accounts are more difficult to use than Web pages, and few people distribute files this way any more.
 Because of that, we don't support anonymous FTP.

-(If you don't want the file to be public, you may wish to put the file in a protected directory and tell the other person the address of the file, instead of creating a public link to it.)
+If you don't want the file to be public, you may wish to put the file in a protected directory and tell the other person the address of the file, instead of creating a public link to it.
+Or, if you want less privacy, you can allow visitors to view the names of all the files in a directory.

 Additional FTP accounts